 Bonus: A Fado Van and a Record Store

 Walk along Rua do Carmo in Chiado, and you’ll probably spot an old green van playing fado tunes.
 Inside, there’s usually an old man selling fado records!
 But what if you want to see more?
 Then you should visit Discoteca Amália, a record store specialized in fado music.
-While it’s not the same as listening to a live singer, visiting these places is a great way to get familiar with old fado legends like Amália Rodrigues and new ones like Mariza and Carminho.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+While it’s not the same as listening to a live singer, visiting these places is a great way to get familiar with old fado legends like Amália Rodrigues and new ones like Mariza and Carminho.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Joana is a Portuguese travel writer based in Lisbon.
 On her blog City Odes, she writes about the hidden gems of Portugal, fun road trips and train rides worth taking.
 When she’s not typing away on her laptop, you can find her drinking an IPA on one of Lisbon’s latest craft beer bars.